-The ewes must be disposed of by 31 May in the first year of the contract and not transferred to any other part of the business holdings.
+The ewes must be disposed of and not transferred to any other part of the business holdings.
 If you have had a previous stock disposal agreement, provide the agreed figures submitted to determine the baseline flock number.

-However, if your IACS business has changed significantly since stock disposal was agreed, due to purchasing additional land and stock or disposing of stock, then you MUST contact RPID before applying to AECS to allow them to re-calculate a revised IACS business baseline figure.
+However, if your IACS business has changed significantly since stock disposal was agreed, due to purchasing additional land and stock, then you MUST contact RPID before applying to AECS to allow them to re-calculate a revised IACS business baseline figure.